 HB 479 would repeal citizen’s arrest from state law while still allowing employees at businesses, those conducting business on someone else’s property, security officers, private investigators and inspectors at truck scales to detain someone they believe has committed a crime.
 The bill also would allow law enforcement officers to make arrests outside their jurisdictions.

-Passage of the bill would make Georgia the first state to remove a citizen’s arrest statute from its books.
+Enactment of the law would make Georgia the first state to remove a citizen’s arrest statute from its books.
 All 50 states have a version of the law in place.
-Lawmakers in South Carolina and New York have introduced similar message.
+Lawmakers in South Carolina and New York have introduced similar measures.

 HB 479 had broad support from lawmakers throughout the legislative process, with only one lawmaker, Danielsville Republican state Sen. Frank Ginn, voting against the bill.